LIBREhub/napari-LatAm-workshop-2023/README.md

 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

-This repository hosts notebooks, information and data for the "Image data science with Python and Napari" remote workshop in August 2023. @LIBREhub, @LatAm Bioimaging, @Napari 2023
+This repository hosts notebooks, information and data for the "Image data science with Python and Napari" remote Latin America workshop in August 2023. @LIBREhub, @LatAm Bioimaging, @Napari 2023

 NEW LINK TO JUPITER BOOK